This page summarizes many questions frequently asked about the child and family outcomes measurement process and provides brief answers.

 Making COS ratings requires teams to synthesize information about a child's functioning from multiple sources and across different settings and then accurately apply the rating criteria in each of the three outcome areas.
 Teams need training and practice to correctly select the description that describes the child's functioning compared to age expectations.
 Professionals who have been trained and who implement the process thoughtfully can reach valid and reliable ratings.

 Initial and ongoing training for individuals and teams completing COS ratings are strongly recommended to produce valid ratings.
-Some useful tools include the following:

 Yes.
 The Early Childhood Outcomes (ECO) Center recommends 9 to 12 hours of training for professionals involved in the COS process.